 Revenues from CRA's consulting services are recorded at the net transaction price, which includes estimates of variable consideration for which reserves are established.
-Variable consideration reserves are based on actual price concessions and those expected to be extended to CRA customers as well as CRA's historical realization rates and are recorded as a component of the allowances for accounts receivable and unbilled services.
+Variable consideration reserves are based on actual price concessions and those expected to be extended to CRA customers estimated by CRA's historical realization rates.
+Reserves for variable consideration are recorded as a component of the allowances for accounts receivable and unbilled services on the condensed consolidated balance sheets.

-CRA's accounts receivable and unbilled services consist of receivables from a broad range of clients in a variety of industries located through the U.S. and other countries.
+CRA's accounts receivable and unbilled services consist of receivables from a broad range of clients in a variety of industries located throughout the U.S. and other countries.
 CRA performs a credit evaluation of its clients to minimize its collectability risk.
 Periodically, CRA will require advance payment from certain clients.
 However, CRA does not require collateral or other security.